remap/ndn-lighting/python/README.txt

 	> python cm.py <app_cfg>

-	at writing, sample app config was sequencer_cfg (leave off the .py)
+	at writing, sample app config was sequencer_cfg (leave off the .py for the config files)

 2) sequencer